Didar112/Arithmetic-App/README.md

-# newapp4
+# Arithmetic App

-A new Flutter project.
+A new Flutter project, to demonstrate basic arithmetic operations.
+This Project was made to obtain an overview on form validation and method extraction in flutter framework.

 ## Getting Started